xenkuo/ccpp_theme/README.md

 **C/C++ Theme** utilizes the power of VSCode semantic highlighting engine to provide a fluent, systematic C/C++ syntax highlighting experience.

+> The dark theme bases on [Dracula Official](https://marketplace.visualstudio.com/items?itemName=dracula-theme.theme-dracula), the light theme bases on [Bluloco Light](https://marketplace.visualstudio.com/items?itemName=uloco.theme-bluloco-light), so supposedly it should work with other language as well.

 **C/C++ Theme** recognizes more C/C++ syntax symbols and renders them in a opinionated way. :) Below are some samples.

 > C/C++ Theme with MS C/C++ extension